Today NYT Connections Hints & Answers

 How to play NYT Connections

-- Scan the 16 words and look for obvious groups of four with a shared theme.
+1. Scan the 16 words and look for obvious four-word themes.

 More daily puzzle help from HashTechWave